javie/events/README.md

-Javie.Events
+Javie.EventDispatcher
 ======

 Client-side and Node.js Event Listener Helper

 [![Build Status](https://secure.travis-ci.org/javie/events.png?branch=master)](http://travis-ci.org/javie/events)

-## Events
+## Event Dispatcher

-`Events` is a publisher/subscriber object that you can use in your app, in a way it's similar to `jQuery.bind` and `jQuery.trigger` except that the event is not attach to any DOM element.
+`EventDispatcher` is a publisher/subscriber object that you can use in your app, in a way it's similar to `jQuery.bind` and `jQuery.trigger` except that the event is not attach to any DOM element.

-	var ev = Javie.Events.make();
+	var ev = Javie.EventDispatcher.make();

 	var say = ev.listen('simon.say', function (say) {
 		jQuery('<p>').text(say).appendTo('body');